 Revamp Your Blog for the New Year: Open Source Edition

-December 13, 2023 (11 months ago)
+December 13, 2023 (about 1 year ago)

 As we welcome the new year, it's the perfect time to refresh our digital spaces.
 My journey into redoing my website began with an encounter with a tweet from Lee Robinson, sparking inspiration for a complete overhaul.
 Here, I share the steps, tools, and decisions that shaped my revamped blog – now open for you to explore, fork, and enjoy.